- Fisheries Home

 This will be the first time acoustic threshold levels have been presented in a single, comprehensive document.
 NOAA Fisheries believes this will improve consistent implementation across the laws that protect marine mammals.

-These acoustic threshold levels have been peer-reviewed by independent scientific experts and are available for public review and comment through March 13, 2014 (see the Federal Register notice for more information).
+These acoustic threshold levels have been peer-reviewed by independent scientific experts and were available for public review and comment through March 13, 2014 (see the Federal Register notice for more information).

 NOAA Fisheries will publish our final acoustic Guidance document after we review and incorporate public comments on the proposed draft.
-We anticipate having the Guidance finalized in summer 2014.
+We anticipate having the Guidance finalized in winter 2014/ 2015.